appdotnet/api-spec/content/docs/authentication/flows/web.md

 ## Finishing The Flow

-Now that you have figured out how to authenticate users we want to help you build your interface.
-Checkout our guide to getting started with using the Authorize with App.net button.
+After you have decided which flow will work for your app you should read our [Web Flow Integration Guide](/docs/authentication/authorize-with-appnet/) to help you integrate the authentication flow into your app.